-Kel Tamasheq in Mali
+Kel Tamasheq (Tuareg) in Mali

-Kel Tamasheq are pastoralists living in the Sahara Desert across North Africa.
+Kel Tamasheq (Tuareg) are pastoralists living in the Sahara Desert across North Africa.
 They have extensive indigenous knowledge allowing them to survive in one of Earth’s most formidable climates.
 However, they face challenges with the Malian government, which does not recognize their indigenous rights.
 Photo Credit: Vientodelsur

 The Turkana